malghadi/ID_fraud_detection/README.md

 # ID_fraud_detection
 ## Introduction  <br />
-In this paper, we propose two anomaly detection models for identity documents verification, comprising contrastive and ad- versarial learning frameworks.
+In this paper, we propose two anomaly detection models for identity documents verification, comprising contrastive and adversarial learning frameworks.
+The first proposed model learns the representations in a con- trastive learning manner, named as contrastive based fraud de- tection model (ContFD), and the second model learns the rep- resentations based on an adversarial setting, which is named as constrained-adversary based fraud detection model (AdvFD).
+Both models work to well classify authentic (real) and forged (fake) identity documents.

 ## Contents  <br />
 1- Contrastive based fraud detection model (ContFD). <br />